ioccc-src/mkiocccentry/jparse/README.md

 ### Linking the library into your own code

-To use you need to include `jparse.h` and then link in the `jparse.a` static library.
+To use you need to include `jparse.h` and then link in the `libjparse.a` static library.
 This will be documented at a later date.